tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 Additional Tests that conform to the BDQ standard MUST describe those Tests using the BDQ [Fitness for Use Framework Ontology](../../bdqffdq/index.md), those Tests MUST use the same `Response` structures, and those Tests MUST be related to `bdqffdq:UseCases`, either those defined in the standard or additional `Use Cases`.

-`Implementations` MUST provide Parameterized Tests that support the default `Parameter` values. `Implementations` SHOULD provide for Parameterized Tests to take parameters, but MAY produce an`Implementation` of a Parameterized Test that takes no parameters but only uses a default parameter value applicable within their domain.
+implementations MUST provide Parameterized Tests that support the default `Parameter` values. implementations SHOULD provide for Parameterized Tests to take parameters, but MAY produce animplementation of a Parameterized Test that takes no parameters but only uses a default parameter value applicable within their domain.

-How a Test `Implementation` responds when given a `Parameter` value that is not supported by the implementation is not specified.
-Implementers SHOULD handle this in a manner appropriate for their `Implementation` framework.
-Unless otherwise noted in the `Specification`, `Implementations` MUST NOT use `Response.status`="EXTERNAL_PREREQUISITES_NOT_MET" to indicate a non-supported parameter value.
+How a Test implementation responds when given a `Parameter` value that is not supported by the implementation is not specified.
+Implementers SHOULD handle this in a manner appropriate for their implementation framework.
+Unless otherwise noted in properties of the `Specification`, Implementations MUST NOT use `Response.status`="EXTERNAL_PREREQUISITES_NOT_MET" to indicate a non-supported parameter value.

 Implementers are encouraged to produce the means to test data quality in bulk in settings such as SQL queries on relational data stores where construction of `Response` objects is not feasible, but the logic of a `Specification` can be framed as a question on a data store.
 Such non-Framework implementations MUST NOT assert compliance with the BDQ standard.